Azure-Samples/chat-with-your-data-solution-accelerator/README.md

 ```
 azd init -t jongio/chat-with-your-data-solution-accelerator
 ```
-According to the prompt, enter an `env name`.
+According to the prompt, enter an environment name.

 Run `azd up` to provision all the resources to Azure and deploy the code to those resources.
 ```
 azd up
 ```

 According to the prompt, select `subscription` and `location`, these are the necessary parameters when you create resources.
-After that, choose a resource group created or create a new resource group.
+After that, choose a resource group or create a new resource group.
 Wait a moment for the resource deployment to complete, click the Website endpoint and you will see the web app page.

 You can also run the sample directly locally (See below).

-## Development and run the accelerator locally
+## Develop and run the accelerator locally

 To customize the accelerator or run it locally, first, copy the `.env.sample` file to your development environment's `.env` file, and edit it according to [environment variable values table](#environment-variables) below.